ciscoheat/HaxeContracts/README.md

 For the first point, it's needed because tests usually becomes a self-fulfilling prophecy.
 If the programmer writes the tests they *will* pass, or he/she will make it so.
 Secondly, it's important to ignore the code and focus on *behavior*.
 Domain knowledge is more important than code knowledge here, which is the main reason a domain expert or stakeholder should write the tests.
 But if you are alone on the project or other constraints puts you in the role of "tester", you have to step out of the programmers shoes for a while.

 The second point is more obvious.
-Don't use the nice fluent syntax of a BDD library to write Unit tests.
+Don't use the nice fluent syntax of a BDD library to write unit tests.
 It's also more subtle; the good thing about BDD is that we're taking tests to a higher level.
 Specifications can be detailed and low-level though, so BDD may not be expressive/convenient enough to cover the whole complexity of the system.
 We don't want to turn BDD into "throw as much input as possible into this system."
-TDD in disguise, right?
+Unit testing in disguise, right?

 This is where [DCI](https://github.com/ciscoheat/haxedci-example) makes its entry, as a real solution to the above described problems that we see in many system architectures.
 We finally get to reason about system behavior in a specific Context.
 No polymorphism or layers of abstractions, just object collaboration as seen at runtime.
 (And those collaborating objects are protected by their Contract specifications!)

-Hopefully I made a good enough case for you to consider Contracts and BDD a viable alternative to TDD, and DCI a whole new level of architecture.
+Hopefully I made a good enough case for you to consider Contracts and BDD a viable alternative to TDD and most unit testing, and DCI a whole new level of architecture.
 Writing and manipulating an ever-growing series of tests forced me to look for alternatives, maybe it'll be the same for you?
 Let me know!
 I'm always available at ciscoheat [AT] gmail [DOT] com.

 ## More Design by Contract information